Primary Trust

 Primary Trust is a dramatic stage play written by American playwright Eboni Booth.
-The production premiered Off-Broadway at the Laura Pels Theatre in 2023 and starred William Jackson Harper who received the Obie Award.
-The play was awarded the Pulitzer Prize for Drama in 2024.
+The production premiered off-Broadway at the Laura Pels Theatre in 2023 and starred William Jackson Harper who received the Obie Award.
+The play was awarded the Pulitzer Prize for Drama in 2024 and was one of the most-produced plays in the U.S. in 2025-2026.

 Summary

-The play tells the story of Kenneth, a 30-something African-American suburban bookstore worker with an imaginary friend who embarks on a journey of self-discovery.
-After being laid off from his long-time job, he considers applying for a new one at the Primary Trust Bank.
+The play tells the story of Kenneth, a 30-something African-American suburban bookstore worker in a fictional suburb of Rochester, New York with an imaginary friend who embarks on a journey of self-discovery.
+After being laid off from his long-time job, he applies for a job as a teller at Primary Trust Bank.

 Production history

 Off-Broadway (2023)

 The play premiered Off-Broadway at the Laura Pels Theatre, produced by the Roundabout Theatre Company, with support from The Laura Pels International Foundation for Theater and the Edgerton Foundation.
 The production was directed by Knud Adams.
 William Jackson Harper won an Obie Award for distinguished performance, and the play was nominated for Outstanding Play by the Lucille Lortel Awards.
 He also received nominations for the Drama Desk Award for Outstanding Lead Performance in a Play and the Drama League Distinguished Performance Award.